top of page

 • Stablecoins and digital-asset settlement flows (25 per cent)

 European EUDI wallets are also expected to streamline both identity verification and payment initiation, reducing repetitive data collection.
-Operators agreed that compliance-first UX directly improves conversion and retention.
+Operators agree that compliance-first UX directly improves conversion and retention.

 Recommendations for Operators

-Consolidation into a single repository supports faster auditing, improved analytics and real-time risk monitoring.
+Consolidation into a single repository supports faster auditing, improved analytics, and real-time risk monitoring.
+This centralisation is key to operational efficiency.

 Recommendations for PSPs and Telecom Providers

-Operators increasingly require consistent data formats for reporting, compliance and reconciliation.
+Operators increasingly require consistent data formats for reporting, compliance, and reconciliation.
+Structured APIs streamline these processes.

-Test environments should simulate regulatory requests, error codes and audit conditions.
+Test environments should simulate regulatory requests, error codes, and audit conditions.
+This realism enhances the effectiveness of testing.

 The Rise of Crypto Payments in Gambling